 December 26, 2004 - Yushchenko wins the election with about 52% of the vote and is sworn in as president a month later.

-briefly cuts off natural gas supplies to Ukraine.
+January 2006 - Russian energy monopoly Gazprom briefly cuts off natural gas supplies to Ukraine.

 December 18, 2007 - Tymoshenko returns as prime minister.

-Gazprom again cuts off supplies of natural gas to Ukraine over a payment dispute.
+January 2009 - Gazprom again cuts off supplies of natural gas to Ukraine over a payment dispute.

 January 17, 2010 - Presidential elections are held.
-President Yushchenko receives only 5% of the vote.
+Yushchenko receives only 5% of the vote.
 Yanukovych receives 35% and Tymoshenko receives 25%, necessitating a run-off.

-February 14, 2010 - In the presidential run-off, Yanukovych wins 48.95% of the vote to Tymoshenko’s 45.47%.
+February 14, 2010 - In the run-off, Yanukovych wins 48.95% of the vote to Tymoshenko’s 45.47%.
 Tymoshenko alleges fraud and is openly critical of Yanukovych.
 She loses her position as prime minister in March.

-Ukraine’s parliament abandons plans to join NATO
+June 2010 - Ukraine’s parliament abandons plans to join NATO.

 August 2011 - A court motion calls for Tymoshenko’s arrest.
 The arrest is in connection to a 2009 gas contract negotiated when she was prime minister.
 Tymoshenko brushes off all charges against her as political, calling the trial a “farce.”

 October 2011 - Tymoshenko is found guilty of criminally “abusing her office” over the 2009 gas deal with Gazprom.
 She is sentenced to seven years in prison.

-December 17, 2013 - Russian President Vladimir Putin agrees to buy $15 billion of Ukraine’s debt and reduce the price of natural gas supplied to the country.
+December 17, 2013 - Putin agrees to buy $15 billion of Ukraine’s debt and reduce the price of natural gas supplied to the country.

-January 16, 2014 - President Yanukovych signs laws restricting the right to protest.
+January 16, 2014 - Yanukovych signs laws restricting the right to protest.
 This leads to large numbers of protesters in Kiev and clashes with police.
 The law is repealed on January 28.

-February 21, 2014 - Negotiations lead to a deal which reduces President Yanukovych’s powers as president and rolls back parts of the Constitution.
+February 21, 2014 - Negotiations lead to a deal which reduces Yanukovych’s powers as president and rolls back parts of the Constitution.

-to remove President Yanukovych from office.
+February 22, 2014 - Parliament votes to remove Yanukovych from office.
 On the same day, former Prime Minister Tymoshenko is released from prison.

-An arrest warrant is issued for ousted President Yanukovych.
+February 24, 2014 - An arrest warrant is issued for Yanukovych.